chadwcarlson/hugo-demo-theme/content/demos/platform-overview/deck.md

   <source src="../assets/05.mp4" type="video/mp4">
 </video>
 <aside class="notes">
-  Add another services yaml file that defines which of our managed services you app depends on, such as a MySQL database, which can be defined in only a few lines of code.
+  Add another <code>services.yaml</code> file that defines which of our managed services you app depends on, such as a MySQL database, which can be defined in only a few lines of code.
 </aside>